DrakirL/DrakirL.github.io/p10/class/knight.md

 You learn one additional Maneuver. <br>
 Your Maneuver Die is now a d12.

+### Maneuvers
-#### Maneuvers
+#### Bait and Switch
-**Bait and Switch?** <br>
+Use 1 Action at any point to swap places with an allied creature within your reach.<br>
-*Swap places with a creature within your reach.
-Add your Maneuver Die to its Defence for a round?
+That creature adds your Action Die to its Defence against the next attack made against it during the current turn.
-<br><br>

-**Commander's Strike** <br>
+#### Commander's Strike
 You can use 1 Action on your turn to direct an allied creature to strike.
 If it can see or hear you, it may immidiately use 1 Action to make a Martial Attack.
-You roll your Maneuver Die and add it to any Test your ally makes this way.

-**Disarming Strike** <br>
+If it does, add your Action Die to that creature's Dice Pool.

+#### Disarming Strike
-When you make a Martial Attack, you can use 1 additional Action to roll your Maneuver Die and add it to your Test.
+When you make a Martial Attack against a creature, you can use 1 Action to add your Action Die to your Dice Pool.
 On a hit, you may also knock one object out of the target's grip.
-<br><br>

-**Distracting Strike** <br>
+#### Distracting Strike
 When you make a Martial Attack on your turn, you can use 1 additional Action to roll your Maneuver Die and add it to your Test.
 The next time an ally creature makes an Attack against the same target before your next turn, roll your Maneuver Die again and add it to their Test.
 (PHRASING?)
-<br><br>

-**Grappling Strike** <br>
+#### Grappling Strike
 When you make a Martial Attack, you can use 1 additional Action to roll your Maneuver Die and add it to your Test.
 On a hit, you may also grapple the target.
-<br><br>

-**Lunging Strike** <br>
+#### Lunging Strike
 When you make a Martial Melee Attack, you can use 1 additional Action to increase your Reach for that Attack by 1 pace.
 When you do so, roll your Maneuver Die and add it to your Test.

+#### Parry
+When a creature makes an Melee Attack against you, you can use 1 Action to block it with a melee weapon you are wielding and add your Action Die to your Defence against that Attack, provided you are proficient with the weapon.

+#### Precise Strike
+When you make a Martial Attack on your turn, you can use 1 Action to add your Action die and a d4 to your Dice Pool.
 <br><br>

-**Parry** <br>
-When a creature within your Reach makes an Attack against you, you can use 1 Action to block it with a weapon you are wielding.
-When you do so, roll your Maneuver Die and add it to your Defence against that attack.
-<br><br>

-**Precise Strike** <br>
-When you make a Martial Attack on your turn, you can use 1 additional Action to roll your Maneuver Die twice and add both rolls to your Test.
-<br><br>

-**Pushing Strike** <br>
+#### Pushing Strike?
 When you make a Martial Attack, you can use 1 Action to roll your Maneuver Die and add it to your Test.
 On a hit, you may also shove the targets up to 2 paces away from you.
-<br><br>

-**Riposte?** <br>
+**Riposte?**<br>
 *Interrupt an incoming attack?
 <br><br>

-**Toppling Strike** <br>
+#### Toppling Strike
-When you make a Martial Attack against a creature standing on solid ground, you can use 1 Action to roll your Maneuver Die and add it to your Test.
+When you make a Martial Attack against a creature standing on solid ground, you can use 1 Action to add your Action Die to your Dice Pool.
 On a hit, you may also knock down the target, provided it is no larger than you.

 ## Knight Subclass: Paragon
 THEME: Combat is a simple sport, and you are a world class professional.

-### Level 1: Prodigial Combatant?
-Additional Fighting Style?
+### Level 1: Prodigial Combatant
-You gain a second benefit of your choice from your *Fighting Style* feature? <br>
-Learn maneuvers early, and learn 3 more?
+Whenever you add your Combat Skill Die to a Test, add a +1 bonus to its result.

-### Level 1: Simply Superior
+### Level 1: Simply Superior (*Repeatable*)?
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.

-### Level 2: Simply Superior
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.

-### Level 3: Simply Superior
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.

-### Level 4: Simply Superior
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.

-### Level 5: Simply Superior
-You gain 1 additional Skill Point this level. <br>
-Increase one of your Attributes by 1, up to 5.
+Increase the size of either your Strength die or your Agility die by 2.<br>
+Assign a d8? to a Skill listed under Strength or Agility.

 # FUTURE SUBCLASSES